surajlifeean/Covid19ChatBot/README.md

-# COVID Crisis Communications Starter Kit
+# Qvid, Covid19 Crisis Communication Chat Bot

-This solution starter was created by technologists from IBM.
-Translations are available: [JP](/README_JP.md)
+This solution is created by technologists from Cognizant.

 ## Authors